 We are hands-on.
-Everyone who serves with CGI has been to Africa or has personally invested into these projects.
+Everyone who serves with CGI has been to Africa or has personally invested in these projects.
 All of the money we raise goes right to the projects and the people we serve.
 With nearly no overhead, we can do more with less.

 We welcome people to join us on-site.
 Because we are personal and hands-on, your connection to us is much closer to the areas of need.
 Over the years we would welcome you to join us on upcoming mission trips, possibly help in the collection of relief supplies, or correspond with our team on the ground to bring the human back to the humanitarian aid.

 Yes.
 For the sake of humanitarian work, we will gladly serve alongside anyone doing good in the world.
-Our school in Muhuru Bay, Kenya works regularly with the government school officials.
+Our school in Muhuru Bay, Kenya works regularly with government school officials.
 Our nurses have put on health clinics with secular NGOs.
-We respect and appreciate our partnerships across denominational, ethnic and secular lines.
+We respect and appreciate our partnerships across denominational, ethnic, and secular lines.

 The harvest is plentiful.
 We want to be faithful to what is in front of us while being agile enough to meet new needs as they arise.